AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

 of the example, we want to compile all files with :option:`-O2`.
 This is a compiler switch, although it is typical, on the command line, to pass it to the builder which then passes it to the compiler.
-We recommend directly using the corect package, which will make the setup easier to understand.
+We recommend directly using the correct package, which will make the setup easier to understand.

 Several attributes can be used to specify the switches: